d99kris/spacy-cpp/README.md

 nlp = spacy.load("en_core_web_sm")
 doc = nlp(u"This is a sentence.")
 for token in doc:
-    print (token.text + " [" + token.pos_ + "]")
+    print(token.text + " [" + token.pos_ + "]")
 ```

 Supported Platforms
 ===================
 Spacy-cpp is implemented using C++11 with the intention of being portable.
-Current version has been
+Current version has
-tested on:
+been tested on:
-- macOS 10.15 Catalina
+- macOS Big Sur 11.0
 - Ubuntu 20.04 LTS